Tax Lien Investing 101: Everything You Need to Know

-As the resident tax certificate and tax deed sales expert and the Tax Lien Professor at PropertyOnion.com, I know a thing or two about tax liens.
+As the resident tax certificate and tax deed sales expert and the Tax Lien Professor at PropertyOnion.com Academy, I know a thing or two about tax liens.
 I’m going to give you an overview of how tax liens function in Florida, chat about the tax lien life cycle, and explain how tax liens relate to the deed auctions that we research.

 Tax Liens Start as Property Taxes

 Every piece of land (aka a parcel) has property taxes that must be paid every year.
 In Florida, these taxes are enforced by the county in which the parcel lies.
 Counties operate like businesses, and businesses need funding.
 Every year, counties must draw up a budget for police, fire, sewage, schools, and more.

 When you take a look at your property taxes, you’ll notice that your bill is broken down into ad valorem and non-ad valorem taxes.
 Ad valorem taxes are based on the value of the parcel and its improvements, such as the pool you installed to make your neighbors jealous.
 Non-ad valorem acts more like an assessment; it’s a set tax for all of the parcels that are in a particular county.